anushka369/Python-Projects/README.md

 - Uses hashing (`MD5`) and Python dictionaries to generate and store short URLs.
 - Converts long URLs into shortened links and retrieves the original URLs efficiently.
 - Strengthens knowledge in hashing and data structures.

+### 📦 Inventory Management System
+- Manages product stocks, sales, and restocking with file handling.
+- Uses classes and structured data to simulate a warehouse system.
+- Reinforces concepts like file I/O, lists, and data manipulation.

+### 🎓 Student Database Manager
+- Allows creation, update, deletion, and retrieval of student records.
+- Uses dictionary-based data storage and command-line inputs.
+- Helps understand CRUD operations and basic data structures.

+### 🔐 File Encryption Tool
+- Encrypts and decrypts files using custom algorithms or built-in libraries like cryptography.
+- Works with binary and text files for secure data protection.
+- Strengthens file handling and security concepts in Python.

 ---